 A camera to use in the saddle must be small – so you can keep it in your pocket or bum bag.
 Should be easy to fully operate with one hand, and must be tough.
 Through the years of our trail riding, our cameras would usually last one year.
 Sometimes one ride… A few years ago in Morocco, we encountered a sand storm.
 For 2.5 hours we were forcing our way through it, keeping our cameras deep in pockets or pouches.
 Sand got its way everywhere and none of the cameras survived.
 10 cameras (each rider had one) – and we were left with none after the sandstorm.
 The only one that kept working was my huge DSLR, packed deep in my luggage and sealed in a dust-proof bag.

 So, recently, we have bought an Olympus Tough, which is supposed to be dust-proof, waterproof and shockproof.
 So far so good, it’s our second year with it, and it’s still working!
 Not the cheapest option, but if you want to have a tough one, go for it.
 Or similar.

-It takes good photos, and it’s a perfect choice for shooting in full gallop with dust and grit flying around.
+It takes good photos.
+And in my opinion, it’s the best camera for horse photography shootings in full gallop with dust and grit flying around.

 Our second camera is a Sony Alfa 5100.
 Much better picture quality, but not good for shooting when you ride fast.
 It can be operated with one hand (including zooming), small enough to keep in a bum bag, but too big for a pocket.
-Since it captures nice details, I take a lot of pictures with it when we ride slowly or stop.
+Since it captures nice details, it’s the best camera for horse photography when we ride slowly or stop.